 Share repurchases are more tax efficient than dividends where shares are held in taxable accounts.
 Additionally, buyback companies outperform on an average.
 The pitfalls are there, too.
 Earnings manipulation by the company is one major stumbling block.
 Not all buybacks yield profits, especially those with bad market timing.
 Dividends also protect against a volatile market, while buybacks don’t.
 There’s less stockholder choice in the case of buybacks.

 While low-interest rates are rampant since 2007, many companies have cashed out to buy back shares, issuing very low-interest debt.
-But this can cause companies to become highly leveraged.
-So, buybacks may dwindle in 2018, relative to the rate for 2011 to 2017 when companies were leveraging on low-interest debt.
 Most companies are spending lesser and lesser since 2016.
 The indices like the S&P500 could even see lower EPS growth due to falling buyback opportunities.

 While accelerated buybacks were common during the economic downturn, these are less likely to happen now, given the still optimistic valuations of major indices in emerging economies, where growth is phenomenal.
 All in all, the company and the stockholders need to carefully evaluate market conditions and decide on the implications of a buyback before diving in.
 It could make all the difference between sinking and swimming in the current market scenario.